algae-elbaum/scrawl_language/README.md

 # Scrawl

-Scrawl is a language being made by Kyle Seipp and Henry Elbaum.
+Scrawl is a language being made by Henry Elbaum and Kyle Seipp.
 (Now on potentially infinite hiatus).
 It vaguely follows *Modern Compiler Implementation in ML* by Andrew Appel.

 At its current state, it can compile all planned features into an intermediate 'pseudo-assembly' language.
-An interpreter is implemented for that language, but lacks some features like function calls.
+Most of an interpreter is implemented for that language, but lacks some features like function calls.

 If we every decide to complete this, the next steps would be to complete the